cython/cython/docs/src/userguide/numpy_ufuncs.rst

         return x+1

-Finally, if you declare the ``cdef`` function as ``nogil`` then Cython will release the :term:`Global Interpreter Lock` once in the generated ufunc.
+Finally, if you declare the ``cdef`` function as ``nogil`` then Cython will release the :term:`GIL<Global Interpreter Lock or GIL>` once in the generated ufunc.
 This is a slight difference from the general behaviour of ``nogil`` functions (they generally do not automatically release the GIL, but instead can be run without the GIL).